dblabs-mcgill-mila/HCDMNCOV_AD/external_validation/README.md

-# External validation the the Prevent-AD cohort
+# External validation the Prevent-AD cohort

 We are here provinding the individual numerical values that underlie the summary data displayed in Sup.
 Fig. 18.